-Many military veterans are unaware that the VA offers veterans ID cards.
-The only current option is the Veteran Health Identification Card, formerly known as the Veterans Identification Card (VIC).
+Many military veterans are unaware that the VA offers two different forms of veterans ID cards.
+The first version is the Veteran Health Identification Card (VHIC), formerly known as the Veterans Identification Card (VIC).
 This card is available to military veterans who are eligible for VA health care benefits.
-However, a new ID card may soon be available.
-In 2015, Congress passed the Veterans Identification Card Act which will make veterans ID Cards available to all veterans with an honorable discharge.
-The VA will begin issuing these new Veterans ID cards in November 2017.

 In this article, we will discuss the Veterans Health Identification Card, which is designed to serve as an Identification card for the VA health care system.
 The official purpose is to check in to appointments for receiving VA health care benefits.
 However, many veterans also use this card to prove their military service.
-This can be helpful if you do not have a military ID card or your state doesn’t offer a veterans designation on their drivers licenses (most states now offer this).
+This can be helpful if you do not have a military ID card, the new VIC, or your state doesn’t offer a veterans designation on their driver’s licenses (most states now offer this).

 Veterans Health Identification Card Eligibility

-The Veterans Identification Card (VIC) is only available to military veterans who are eligible to receive VA health care benefits.
+The Veterans Health Identification Card (VHIC) is only available to military veterans who are eligible to receive VA health care benefits.
 There are many misconceptions regarding VA health care eligibility, and there are thousands of veterans who are unaware they are eligible for VA medical benefits.

 You don’t need to have a service connected disability to be eligible to receive VA health care benefits.
 Eligibility is based on active duty service in the Air Force, Army, Coast Guard, Marines, Navy, or Merchant Marines (in WWII), who have an other than dishonorable discharge.
 Former members of the Reserves or National Guard may be eligible if they were activated under Federal Executive Orders (this generally excludes activation for training purposes).